ahmetbozaci/private-events/README.md

-# Private
+## Private Events

-## We build an site similar to a private Eventbrite which allows users to create events and then manage user signups.
+### We build an site similar to a private Eventbrite which allows users to create events and then manage user signups.
 Users can create events and send invitations and parties .

 ![screenshot](./images/Screenshot-1.png)